itn3000/Cs2Mermaid/README.md

 ## parse with Preprocessor

 `--symbol` option can be specified multiple.
-`cs2mmd -i path/to/cs --symbol ABC --symbol DEF`
+`cs2mmd -i path/to/cs --pp-symbol ABC --pp-symbol DEF`

 ## Read from file and output to file by markdown with original source

-`cs2mmd -i path/to/cs -o output.md --md-with-source`
+`cs2mmd -i path/to/cs -o output.md --md-with-source --chart-orientation TD`

 Example output is here(please view with raw README)